Quick Exit

 Signs of a potential private fostering arrangement

-• A child not previously known suddenly appears to live in a neighbourhood, attend a facility or join a community group without explanation
+• A child not previously known suddenly appears to live in a neighbourhood, attends a facility or joins a community group without explanation

 • A child suddenly disappears without warning or explanation